Working for you around the globe 24/7.

 Kyle has a Bachelor’s degree in Arts and Science (BA&Sc), a Master’s degree in Coastal and Marine and Management (MSc.) and a Master’s degree in International Law (LLM).
 While pursuing his LLM, Kyle investigated legal strategies for mitigating international fisheries conflicts.

 Janni is an experienced communications professional, specialising in corporate reputation, crisis management, and stakeholder engagement.
-As a Crisis Response Manager, she supports our clients with their crisis communications and delivers media training.
+As a Crisis Communications Manager, she supports our clients with their crisis communications and delivers media training.

 Prior to joining Navigate Response, Janni worked in corporate affairs across complex and heavily regulated industries, including logistics, utilities, energy, and environmental services.
 She is passionate about reputation capital and the role it plays in business resilience and continuity.